Audit report of emails with Specific File attachment Extension In Microsoft 365

 • Navigate to the “Content Search” under Solutions on the left-hand side menu of the portal.

-• Find the Search you created.
-For example: We created a Search called “Find all emails with .one file attachment extension“.
-Click on it to Open the Search Information pane on the right hand side.
+• Locate the search you previously created, such as Find all emails with .one file attachment extension.
+Click on it to open the Search Information pane, which is located on the right side.

-• Click on “Actions” button.
+• Click on the “Actions” button.

 • Click on Export results.